sazonovanton/SirChatalot/README.md

 Users need to be whitelisted to use the bot.
 To whitelist yourself, send an access code to the bot using the /start command.
 The bot will then add you to the whitelist and will send a message to you confirming that you have been added to the whitelist.

 ## Adding Users to the Whitelist
-To add users to the whitelist, send the bot a message with one of the access codes (see *Configuration*).
-The bot will then add the user to the whitelist and will send a message to the user confirming that they have been added to the whitelist.
+To add yourself to the whitelist, send the bot a message with one of the access codes (see *Configuration*).
+The bot will then add you to the whitelist and will send a message to you confirming that.

 ## Generating Responses
 To generate a response, send the bot a message (or a voice message).
 The bot will then generate a response and send it back to you.